cloudevents/spec/discovery.md

 }
 ```

-### REST Paths

-Each path in the REST API represents either a list (or search) over the
-Discovery Endpoint, or the retrieval of an individual entity.
-All of these
+## API Specification

-operations MUST be supported by compliant discovery implementations.
+All of the APIs specified below MUST be supported by compliant Discovery
+Endpoint implementations.

 Note: the relative paths specified below are NOT REQUIRED to be at the root of
 the `fpath` (per RFC1738).
 However, they are REQUIRED to match the end of it.